Hackingzone/airgeddon/README.md

  - Parameterizable timeouts
  - Known WPS PINs attack (bully and reaver), based on online PIN database with auto-update
  - Integration of the most common PIN generation algorithms
-- Compatibility with many Linux distributions (see [requirements] section)
+- Compatibility with many Linux distributions (see [Requirements] section)
 - Easy targeting and selection in every section
 - Drag and drop files on console window for entering file paths
 - Dynamic screen resolution detection and windows auto-sizing for optimal viewing
 - Controlled Exit.
 Cleaning tasks and temp files.
 Option to keep monitor mode if desired
-- Multilanguage support and autodetect OS language feature (see supported [languages] section)
+- Multilanguage support and autodetect OS language feature (see supported [Languages] section)
 - Help hints in every zone/menu for easy use
 - Auto-update.
 Script checks for newer version if possible